Hansuuuuuuuuuu/CTF_Writeups/Cyber-Apocalypse-CTF-2023/hardware_debug.md

 We are given a zip file that contains a file: `hw_debug.sal`.
 I opened the file using `Logic 2` and got the ballpark baud rate using the `Baud rate estimate` extension, which gave me `115.741 kHz`.
 I then cross-referenced [Lucidar.me](https://lucidar.me/en/serialib/most-used-baud-rates-table/) for the common baud rates, where I found the closest one to be `115200`.

-I then applied the Async Serial analyzer, with the aforementioned baud rate.
+I then applied the Async Serial analyzer with the aforementioned baud rate.
 This gave me legible output on the data table, but upon switching to the terminal view, things became clearer:

 <details><summary>Terminal output</summary>